18+ Beautiful Botanical Gardens in the South Bay and Southern California

 Santa Barbara Botanic Garden

-The Santa Barbara Botanic Garden fosters the conservation of California’s native plants through gardens, research, and education and serves as a role model for sustainable practices.
-There’s plenty to explore with 78 acres and 5.5 miles of trails, including a Redwood grove and an authentic Japanese tea house, originally built in Kyoto, Japan.
+The Santa Barbara Botanic Garden fosters the conservation of California’s native plants through gardens, research, and education and is a role model for sustainable practices.
+With 78 acres and 5.5 miles of trails, there’s plenty to explore, including a Redwood grove and an authentic Japanese tea house originally built in Kyoto, Japan.

-Opening in summer 2022, the new Backcountry section will offer kids of all ages the perfect way to experience and connect with nature up close and hands-on.
-Located on the west side of the Garden, just over Campbell Bridge, The Backcountry will be a garden where visitors young and old can climb, jump, run, and fully immerse themselves in the natural surroundings.
+The new Backcountry section offers kids of all ages the perfect way to experience and connect with nature up close and hands-on.
+Located on the west side of the Garden, just over Campbell Bridge, the Backcountry invites visitors to climb, jump, run, and fully immerse themselves in the natural surroundings.Ā

 All things Planes, Trains, Boats & Automobiles